Paul Roger Lichterman

 Professor of Sociology and Religion, University of Southern California

-Research topic at the Forschungskolleg Humanwissenschaften:»Repositioned religion and transformations of political belonging in the U.S.«
+Research topic at the Forschungskolleg Humanwissenschaften:»The Moral and Political Projects of White Anti-Racism in the U.S.«

 Scholarly profile of Paul Roger Lichterman Paul Lichterman is Professor of Sociology and Religion at the University of Southern California.
-His research focusses on the question of how people practice active citizenship and define public issues in a socially unequal, culturally diverse society.
-From the Cultural Sociology Section of the ASA he received awards for his articles in the and in Theory and Society.
+His research inquires into how civic actors define public issues and organize collective action to address them in a socially unequal, culturally diverse society.
+He has received awards from the cultural sociology and political sociology sections of the ASA for his work in American Journal of Sociology and Theory and Society.
 His book Elusive Togetherness won the Distinguished Book Award from the Society for the Scientific Study of Religion and the Distinguished Scholarship Award from the Pacific Sociological Association.